 Pharmaceutical manufacturing leaders. like all organizational leaders worldwide, are facing increased pressure to meet sustainability goals and reduce their negative impacts on the environment and human health.
 Many are asking similar questions about whether and how implementing sustainability measures will improve their bottom lines.
-This white paper details how SmartFactory Rx® achieve both can help organizational and sustainability goals, exploring areas such as continuous biomanufacturing, energy efficiency improvements in the drying process and the management of wastewater.
+This white paper details how SmartFactory RxTM can help achieve both organizational and sustainability goals, exploring areas such as continuous biomanufacturing, energy efficiency improvements in the drying process and the management of wastewater.